Navigation and Announcements

 While the salary of the fellows is determined by the NHFP, benefits such as retirement, family leave, etc., depend on the rules of the host institution and whether the fellow is considered an employee or independent (stipendiary) fellow by the host institution.
 Prospective fellows are strongly encouraged to investigate the policies at potential host institutions before listing them on their application, as changes after acceptance can be difficult, and even impossible as host institutions reach their quota of fellows.

 4. Duration of Fellowship

-Contingent upon the availability of funding from NASA, Hubble Fellowships are awarded through grants to Host Institutions for up to a three-year period.
-Funding will be provided initially for the first year of the Fellowship.
-Renewals for the second and third years will depend on annual performance reviews, and the availability of NASA funds.
+Contingent upon the availability of funding, NHFP Fellowships are awarded through grants to host institutions for up to a three-year period.
+Funding will be provided initially for the first year of the fellowship; renewals for the second and third years will depend on satisfactory annual performance reviews, and the availability of NASA funds.

-These Fellowships are analogous to prize fellowships or similar temporary programs at the postdoctoral level at universities.
+NHFP Fellowships are analogous to prize fellowships or similar temporary postdoctoral programs at universities.
 They are not intended to be, nor to compete with, permanent professional career positions.